cognitedata/cdp-spark-datasource/README.md

 The instructions below explain how to read from, and write to, the different resource types in CDF.

+This repository also contains [cdf_dump](./cdf_dump/) command line tool for reading data from CDF locally.
+Click on the link to learn more about it.

 **In this article**

 - [Spark Data Source](#spark-data-source)